 I wish you a happy and successful 2021!

-A Writing-Friendly Question: Do you know of any other consequences of the novel economy?
+A Writing-Friendly Question: Do you know other consequences of the novel economy?

 From NO to YES, there is only one CLICK.
 Please share this text.